hkpeterpeter/web_personal/README.md

 yarn start                  # Hot loading is enabled.
 Keep developing, browser will be updated automatically yarn run build              # production serve -s build              # test the production.
-Deploy the `build` folder to a webserver
+Deploy the `build` folder to a webserver yarn run deploy             # deploy to the destination ("homepage" in package.json)
 ```

 ## Project directory